-Ray is the fair organizer for Search Leadership Fair, held this year at New International School in Bangkok.
+Ray is the fair organizer for Search Leadership Fair, held this year at NIST International School in Bangkok.
 Naturally, his tour began there.
 This centrally located International Baccalaureate (IB) World School in the heart of Bangkok boasts fantastic facilities for students and staff, and for hosting the fair as well as other conferences.

 Next on Ray’s itinerary was a visit to Early Learning Center.
 Nestled amongst the skyscrapers in the middle of Bangkok off Sukhumvit Road, this unique school is one of three campuses located in and around Bangkok.
 Built in the traditional Thai architectural style, Early Learning Center follows the Reggio Emilia project-based curriculum.
 Teachers who thrive on team building and thinking “outside the box” work well there.
 In operation for over twenty years, this school is headed by Founding Director Jacqueline Alexander-Piazza.

 Another structurally interesting school can be found at the end of Sukhumvit Road.
 There the stunning campus of Berkeley International School greets visitors with its castle-like entrance.
 “There is something magical about this school,” says Ray.
 Beyond the entrance, one encounters a circular area that leads towards open space and then to the school’s 25-meter pool, surrounded by beautifully-covered seating areas.